Overview

 Entecavir to prevent hepatitis B returning

-This information is for people who have been tested for the hepatitis B virus (HBV) and the results show that you have had the infection in the past.
+This information is for people who have been tested for the hepatitis B virus (HBV) and the results show that they have had the infection in the past.

 HBV is an infection that affects the liver and is carried through the body in your blood and body fluids.

-For people who need treatment that suppresses the immune system, there is a risk the HBV infection may return.
+For people who need treatment that suppresses the immune system, there is a risk that the HBV infection can return.
 This is called HBV reactivation, and it can damage the liver.

 HBV reactivation can be prevented with antiviral medicine called entecavir.
-It works by stopping the virus from spreading in the liver and is very effective when taken regularly to prevent HBV reactivation and liver damage.
+It works by stopping the virus from spreading in the liver, and is very effective when taken regularly.

 Before taking entecavir